School of Music, Theatre, and Dance

 Master of Music Education

 The Master of Music Education at Anderson University is designed for the practicing music educator who has one or more years of experience as a music teacher.
-The 32-hour degree program can be completed mostly in summer sessions (six weeks of coursework each summer), though a limited number of evening classes during the academic year may be required.
+The 32-hour degree is a hybrid program with courses completed online, at a distance through Skype or similar platforms, and in residence.
+Most courses can be completed during summer sessions (six weeks of coursework each summer), though a limited number of evening classes during the academic year may be required.
 Separate tracks of study are available for instrumental, choral, and general music specialists.
 Students may also pursue three levels of Orff Schulwerk Certification as part of this degree program or other courses from the Summer Studies in Music Education program.
 The MME program is accredited by the National Association of Schools of Music.

 Start your AU story